 1. Learn Key Design Principles

-There are a set of fundamental principles that all visual Designers rely on—how to use color and line, shape and texture, images and type, and even layout to create an organized hierarchy of information, engage users visually and intellectually, direct their eye or evoke a feeling.
+There are a set of fundamental principles that all Visual Designers rely on—how to use color and lines, shape and texture, images and type, and even layout to create an organized hierarchy of information, engage users visually and intellectually, direct their eye or evoke a feeling.
 Immerse yourself in design.
 Study what others are doing and deconstruct what works and what doesn’t.
 Design is an art, not a science, so there are no “right” answers—which means improving your knowledge of design is a lifelong undertaking.

 2. Enroll in a UI Design Course

 In addition to fundamental design skills, UI also draws on more specialized skills—gestalt principles, and how balance, alignment, juxtaposition, repetition, and contrast are used not only to create a pleasing visual, but also to impart information to the user.
 You’ll need to know how to use personas to develop a design concept, and the ins and outs of wireframing and prototyping, and user testing.